The major minerals that are measured in chemistry testing are calcium

 ||Hydroxycalcidiol or 24,25 dihydroxycholecalciferol or 24,25(OH)2D

-Calcitriol can also be produced by tumor macrophages and lymphoma cells, and is responsible for the hypercalcemia of malignancy seen in some dogs with lymphoma and possibly histiocytic sarcoma.
-Excess production of vitamin D by macrophages is also thought to be the main mechanism behind hypercalcemia in granulomatous disease, e.g. fungal diseases in the dog, Angiostrongylus vasorum
+The enzyme α1-hydroxylase is present in other cells, e.g. macrophages, and calcitriol is responsible for the hypercalcemia of malignancy seen in some dogs with lymphoma and possibly histiocytic sarcoma.
+Excess production of vitamin D by macrophages is also thought to be the main mechanism behind hypercalcemia in granulomatous disease, e.g. fungal diseases and Angiostrongylus vasorum

 infection in dogs, idiopathic granulomatous disease in horses.